kubeform/kubeform/docs/guides/linode/README.md

     }
 ```

-we'll reference this secret from the Instance CRD.
+Here, sensitive secret needs to be provided in json format, under the `input` key.
+We'll reference this secret from the Instance CRD.
 Save it in a file (eg. `sensitive-secret.yaml`) then apply it using kubectl command.

 ```console
 $ kubectl apply -f sensitive-secret.yaml